ws-researcher/CAEA/README.md

 run python main.py.
 In order to improve the training efficiency, the program will first embed the literal representation of the entire KG, which will take a long time.
 Then start training and testing.

 To facilitate direct testing of this code, we provide a dataset with embedded representations [D-W-15K](https://drive.google.com/drive/folders/1CNlg6qKidPuCGp7mxXsADQOPpQziZiog?usp=sharing).
-After downloading and replacing the dataset D, you can directly test the operation of the model.
+After downloading predata/AVH.pkl and put it to d_w_15k/predata/AHV.pkl, you can directly test the operation of the model.

 > If you have any difficulty or question in running code and reproducing experimental results, please leave messages